When the junior section meet

 What the junior section offers

-Initially we teach them on the safe waters of the marina but as they build their skills, watermanship and confidence we progress onto the river.
+Initially we teach them on the more sheltered waters of the marina but as they build their skills, watermanship and confidence we progress on to the river.
 We always have a rescue / coaching launch in attendance for all junior sessions.

 As they progress they will learn how to race using standing starts, short high intensity pieces of around 500m and longer sustained sculling over several kilometres; these latter pieces are typical of winter racing against the clock known as ‘head races’.

-When they are ready to race, normally after one or two years, they will join the adults in regattas in and around the West Midland region.
+When they are ready to race, normally after one or two years, they will join the adults at regattas in and around the West Midland region.

-We are fortunate in having a small core of coaches who are supported by a number of parents.
-These parents carry out various tasks ranging from coordinating, safety launch driving and helping get boats on and off the water.
-But to grow the section we need:
+Upton is an amateur rowing club run entirely by volunteers, and in the junior section we encourage parents to support our team of coaches in various ways.
+These include various tasks ranging from coordinating, safety launch driving and helping get boats on and off the water.
+But to grow the section further we need: